isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Selecting an X beside a single filter will remove that filter.
 Selecting **Clear All** in the top right of the panel will remove all the filters.
 Note that you cannot removed filters once the cohort has been saved.
 (See Set Operations below for more ways to add or remove filters from your cohorts.)

-Data Set Details Panel
+Program Details Panel
 ^^^^^^^^^^^^^

 This panel shows the **Total Number of Cases** and **Total Number of Samples** for the currently displayed data set based on the selected filters.
 If there is a small "timer" icon, the calculation is taking place; the results should appear soon.

-Data Set Clinical Features Panel
+Program Clinical Features Panel
 ^^^^^^^^^^^^^^^^^^^^^^^

 This panel shows a list of images (called "treemaps") that give a high level breakdown of the selected samples for a